-One CaringBridge author living with cancer said, “I appreciate everyone’s comments, but when I read, ‘I’m so sorry,’ so many times, it can feel a little discouraging.”
+CaringBridge author Susan Miller, whose partner, Cyteria Knight, continues healing after a brain aneurysm and stroke, said, “I appreciate everyone’s comments, but when I read, ‘I’m so sorry,’ so many times, it can feel a little discouraging.”
 In general, messages that make patients and caregivers feel less isolated mean the most.
 That’s the essence of social support … helping people stay connected at a time they feel very disconnected from normal life.

 6 Positive Expressions of Support